paternostrox/Minecraft4Unity/README.md

 ### Procedural generation

 ### Data persistence
 The system supports saving and loading any progress made.
-The state of the game can be represented by two data types:
+The state of the game can be represented as follows:
 - Player Data: All player data is stored in a single file.
 A
 - World Data: There is two files for each chunk of land (one for terrain data and one for object data).
   - The terrain data file is a very long byte array, where each byte represents a single terrain voxel.